prxshetty/emergency-travel-orchestrator/README.md

 - **Modular Architecture**: Easy to extend with new agents, tools, and scenarios
 - **Interactive Follow-ups**: Ability to ask additional questions and get real-time responses

+> Note: The project uses inMemoryStore (Short Memory) and MemorySaver (Long Memory).
+Also LangGraph's swarm architecture can spawn multiple agents simultaneously with each agent maintains its own conversation state so complex scenarios (like my #6) can spawn up to 7-8 agents concurrently and each agent using its own api call. ( Laymans Terms : Scenario 6 will cost you!)
 ##  Agent Ecosystem

 Our system includes specialized agents for different aspects of travel emergencies: